PhilipPartsch/sphinx-needs-code-template/docs/test/tests.rst

 Test log for <your product>
 ***************************

-The logs can be found in different formats:
+The logs are available in different formats:

 -  Human readable logs as html side:
    `log.html <../_static/_external_data/coverage_html/index.html>`_